Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Compatibility

-There are more than one hundred mods at Steam Workshop and who knows how many more outside of it, so I can't say that it won't crash your game in any possible mod combination.
-In case of it happening, open one issue, I will check it out.

-THAT said...

 * Vex's [The Artificer](https://steamcommunity.com/sharedfiles/filedetails/?id=1842757025) character mod does NOT use cards, and break cards that somehow reach your hand.
 This should mess with the "Strongest" Style Guidebook relic.

 ## List of Incompatible Mods:

+There are more than one hundred mods at Steam Workshop and who knows how many more outside of it, so I can't say that it won't crash your game in any possible mod combination.
+In case of it happening, open one issue, I will check it out.

-None that I know so far.
+THAT said... none that I know so far.

 # Installation